Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 1. Adding Too Much Oil or Butter

-Always try and use high-quality unsalted butter; grass-fed butter is your best bet like Kerrygold or similar.
+Always try and use high-quality unsalted butter; grass-fed butter is your best bet, like Kerrygold butter or similar.

-Using high-quality grass-fed butter infuses the coffee with Omega-3 to Omega-6 fatty acids, which not only give you some healthy fats that your body craves but will also break down in a much healthier way than other oils and fats.
+Using high-quality grass-fed butter infuses the coffee with Omega-3 to Omega-6 fatty acids (5), which not only gives you some healthy fats that your body craves but will also break down in a much healthier way than other oils and fats.

 3. Shaking Rather Than Blending